Information for Authors

 - Abstract should be of 250 words

-Note: Kindly don’t use abbreviations in the abstract and tables
+Note: Kindly don’t use abbreviations in the abstract, figures and tables .No references to be cited in the abstract.

-- Introduction: This should summarize the purpose and the rationale for the study.
+Introduction: This should summarize the purpose and the rationale for the study.
 It should neither review the subject extensively nor should it have data or conclusions of the study.
+Do not cite more than 10 references in the introduction.

 - Reference number of the Institution Review Committee (IRC)/ Ethical Review Board (ERB) certificate to be mentioned in the methodology section.

-Note: Discussion must include comparison with previous results of local/national/regional/
+Note: Discussion must include comparison with previous results of local/ national/ regional/international studies

 (For details of authorship criteria kindly consult ICMJE guidelines).